Daiconee/Asteroid_Pygame/README.md

 - [x] Add a background image
 - [ ] Create different weapon types
 - [x] Make the asteroids lumpy instead of perfectly round
+- [x] Make the asteroids have the same hitbox as their shape
-- [ ] Make the ship have a triangular hit box instead of a circular one
+- [x] Make the ship have a triangular hit box instead of a circular one
 - [ ] Add a shield power-up
 - [ ] Add a speed power-up
 - [ ] Add bombs that can be dropped